το άνευ κλίσι Ελληνικό: Verbs - Part 2

 A transitive verb may be used impersonally with a passive meaning, e.g.

-5Oἰδίπους (Oedipus) was variously declined.
+5Oἰδίπους "Oedipus" was variously declined.
 In the tragedians the accusative was Oἰδίπουν and the genitive Oἰδίπου.
 But in other writers we also find the normal 3rd declensions forms with accusative Oἰδίποδα and genitive Oἰδίποδος.
-There was also a 1st declension variant Oἰδιπόδης (with genitive Oἰδιπόδου, or dialect equivalent) found in Epic, Ionic and some other dialects.
-Joseph adopted the regular 3rd declension genitive Oἰδίποδος, as being a fair compromise between the tragedians' Oἰδίπου and the Epic-Ionic Oἰδιπόδου, as the basis for the ΤΑΚΕ form of the name.
-Notice also the accent on Λάιο.
-It is not the diphthong αι [aɪ], but simply [a].
-The word is ['lajjɔ] in ΤΑΚΕ and Λάιοs was three syllables in ancient Greek (i.e. Λά-ι-οs).
+There was also a 1st declension variant Oἰδιπόδης (with genitive Oἰδιπόδου, or dialect equivalent) found in Epic, Ionic and some other dialects. Τhe regular 3rd declension genitive Oἰδίποδος seems a fair compromise between the tragedians' Oἰδίπου and the Epic-Ionic Oἰδιπόδου, as the basis for the ΤΑΚΕ form of the name.
+Notice also the diaeresis on Λάϊο.
+It is not the diphthong αι [aj], but two separate vowels.
+The word has three syllables ['la.i.o] in ΤΑΚΕ just as Λάϊοs did in ancient Greek (i.e. Λά-ϊ-οs).

 NOTE: It will be seen from the last example above that when the subject of an auxiliary verb and its dependent verb (expressed by an infinitive in many languages) is the same, the two verbs are simply juxtaposed to form a quasi-compound verb.
-Indeed, it was suggested to Joseph Peanou that a quasi-compound such as πάθε κτείνε be written πάθε-κτείνε or even παθεκτείνε.
-Joseph would have none of that and insisted the two verbs be written separately.
-He talked of the two verb as forming as «ῥηματκόν σύνταγμα» (or in ΤΑΚΕ: ρηματικό συντάγματο), i.e. a verbal syntagm.
+The two verb form a verbal syntagm (ρηματικό συντάγματο).
 We find the same construction used with the aspectual and modal auxiliaries below.

 Top